AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 To verify the installation, follow these steps:

-1. On the computer where the agent is installed, open the Microsoft Management Console (MMC) snap-in for Services. <!--Angela Flores 11/12/21 there is no mention of selecting a host machine for this installation before this point.>
+1. On the computer where the agent is installed, open the Microsoft Management Console (MMC) snap-in for Services. <!--Angela Flores 11/12/21 there is no mention of selecting a host machine for this installation before this point.-->

   **Tip:** Enter *services.msc* in Windows search to locate the application.